DAXGRID/danish-geojson-extractor/README.md

 Move the `appsettings_copy.json` to the same folder as the program and rename it to `appsettings.json`.
 Go into the file and enable the data-sources you need.

-When using data from `matrikel` or `geoDanmark`, setting up https://datafordeler.dk/ predefined data-sets `MatrikelGeometriGaeldendeDKComplete` and `GeoDanmark60_GML`.
+When using data from `matrikel` or `geoDanmark`, setting up https://datafordeler.dk/ predefined data-sets `MatrikelGeometriGaeldendeDKComplete` and `GeoDanmark60_GML` and setting up the `ftpSetting` in the settings file.

 ## Note
 Has dependency on GDAL (ogr2ogr), it is required to be in the shell path.